✨ New: Try our AI‑powered Search (Ctrl + K) — Read more

-This article explains how to deploy Sensor Collectors (formerly Roadrunner) in a Kubernetes environment and assumes you have already configured your Sensor Collector, met the required system requirements, and have a Kubernetes cluster available that can be configured via helm.
+This article explains how to deploy Sensor Collectors in a Kubernetes environment and assumes you have already configured your Sensor Collector, met the required system requirements, and have a Kubernetes cluster available that can be configured via helm.
+Note that Sensor Collectors can be deployed in High Availability mode in Kubernetes; set up instructions are provided in line below.

-Download the sensor collector helm charts to a local file and transfer to the working directory on the machine where you configure your Kubernetes cluster via helm.
+Download the Sensor Collector helm chart to a local file and transfer to the working directory on the machine where you configure your Kubernetes cluster via helm.

 Step 2: Download Helm Helper Artifacts